Resources for Community Partners

 Community Partnership Model

 At USF, community-engaged learning happens in the context of mutually beneficial partnerships between USF faculty members and community partners.
-“Community partner” is a broad term that may include nonprofit and government staff, community organizers and leaders, or other individuals engaging in supervision and mentorship of students while they are in the community.
+“Community partner” is a broad term that may include nonprofit and government staff, community organizers and leaders, artists and activists, or other individuals engaging in the mentorship of students while they are in the community.

 USF partnerships are rooted in the concept of “reciprocity,” meaning that faculty, students, and community partners all contribute to the success of the partnership and should equitably benefit from the outcomes.
-The community partner is empowered to identify the most pressing priorities, expectations, and needs of the host organization or community, and determine the best way for students to provide a benefit through their course-related service.
-In return for student service, community partners act as co-educators who bring their own wisdom and experience to bear on student learning and development.
+The community partner has the agency to identify the most pressing priorities, expectations, and needs of the host organization and the community they serve, and determine the best ways that students can contribute to community-identified priorities and needs.
+Community partners act as co-educators who bring their own wisdom and experience to nurture student learning and development.

 Become a Community Partner

-If you are interested in exploring ways to collaborate with USF students and faculty through community-engaged learning, we encourage you to contact us to schedule a site visit.
+If you are interested in exploring ways to collaborate with USF students and faculty through community-engaged learning, we encourage you to contact us to schedule a meeting and/or site visit.
 We welcome the opportunity to learn about your organization’s programming areas, service projects, and activities that may align with community-engaged courses.
-Please email Star Plaxton-Moore at email@example.com to learn more and/or arrange a site visit.
+Please email Star Plaxton-Moore at firstname.lastname@example.org and Jackie Ramos at email@example.com to learn more and/or arrange a meeting.

 Community Partner Co-Educator Fellowship

-We invite you to join a learning community of nonprofit staff, service providers, public servants, activists, and other local change agents facilitated by the McCarthy Center at USF.
-The goals of the Community Partner Co-Educator (CPCE) Fellowship are to
+We invite you to join a learning community of nonprofit staff, service providers, public servants, activists, artists, and other local change agents facilitated by the McCarthy Center at USF.
+The goals of the Community Partner Co-Educator (CPCE) Fellowship are to:

-- maximize student learning about, with, and from community, and
+- Maximize student learning about, with, and from community.

-- support community partners in making use of USF students toward their priorities and needs.
+- Support community partners in working with USF students to address their organization’s priorities and needs.

-The CPCE Fellowship meets for six two-hour sessions over the course of consecutive weeks beginning in January each year.
+The CPCE Fellowship meets for six two-hour sessions over the course of consecutive weeks beginning in March each year.
 Participants receive up to $600 for participation in the sessions, submission of a letter of support from executive director or equivalent, and completion of culminating assignments.
-If you would like to participate in this opportunity to connect with community peers, share your expertise, and build your understanding of how to work with USF and our students, then please email Star Plaxton-Moore at firstname.lastname@example.org.
+If you would like to participate in this opportunity to connect with community peers, share your expertise, and build your understanding of how to work with USF and our students, please email Star Plaxton-Moore at firstname.lastname@example.org and Jackie Ramos at email@example.com.

 Community Partner Awards and Recognitions

-The McCarthy Center honors community partners annually at its Year End Celebration with awards for excellence in partnership with USF.
+The McCarthy Center honors community partners annually at its Friendraiser/Gala and Year End Celebration with awards for excellence in partnership with USF.
 Past award recipients have included:

 - Bayview YMCA